 Another area of research that has piqued my interest is occupational health psychology.
 With colleagues from McMaster University, I have examined attributions made by workers and management regarding the causes of accidents, I have looked at various organizational practices related to health and safety, and examined employees' perceptions of how work organization and workplace incivility impact people's mental health.
 Given recent covid restrictions producing a surge in remote work in Ontario and abroad, I have written a commentary (in the International Journal of Environmental Research and Public Health) that makes evidence-based recommendations to both workers and employers on how to achieve worker health and safety from home.

 Given my ongoing work in the helping profession, I have researched evidence-based methods and tips for improving self-awareness, mood, and life satisfaction across various aspects of life - work, homecare, and leisure.
 You will find a collection of recommendations in my new self-help book (published by Rockpool Publishing; distributed by Simon & Schuster) in print March 2024.
 My new book is entitled Alone Time: Embracing Solitude for Health and Well-Being.

-I will be taking on students for supervision starting September 2023.
-Please feel free to chat with me if you are a student of psychology - undergraduate or Masters' student - and you have research interests in the following broad areas: face and/or body perception; workplace health; children's mental health.
+I am taking on students for supervision.
+Feel free to chat with me if you are a student of psychology - undergraduate or Masters' student - and you have research interests in the following broad areas: face and/or body perception; workplace health; children's mental health.

-Geldart, S. (Accepted 2022).
+Geldart, S. (In Press, 2023).
 Psychological services for transgender youth: A push towards better language and understanding of gender issues.
 Chapter to appear in S. Bisson, C. Sinclair, and I. Djuraskovic (Eds.), Counselling Ethics from the Margins: The Lived Experiences of Practitioners.
 University of Calgary Press.